-Section 6 identifies key issues with respect to incentive mechanisms and dealing with uncertainty/unforeseen events; and dealing with miscellaneous services.
+Section 6 identifies key issues concerning incentive mechanisms and dealing with uncertainty/unforeseen events; and

-Section 7 identifies issues related to the development of tariff design/structure and undermentioned addressed.
+Section 7 identifies issues related to the development of tariff design/structure and dealing with miscellaneous services.

-This document is being released for consultation and the RIC can be contacted at the
+This document is being released for consultation and the RIC can be contacted at the undermentioned addressed.